zhammer/timsdiscoverweekly/README.md

 # timsdiscoverweekly

-making a discover weekly playlist from albums from tims listening party
+making a discover weekly playlist from albums from tims listening party. you can see all playlists [here](/playlists)